SebastianUA/terraform/aws/examples/appmesh/README.md

 # Work with AWS Appmesh via terraform

-A terraform module for making Appmesh.
+A terraform module for making Application Mesh.

 ## Usage
 ----------------------